cruncheon/recipes/README.md

-# Odin Recipes
+# Recipes

-Recipes project for The Odin Project.
+Recipes project originally started for The Odin Project.
 Demonstrates the following:
-- Understanding of Directory Structures
+- Understanding of directory structures
-- Basic HTML Use
+- Basic HTML use
-- Basic Git Use
+- Basic Git use